-The last two years have showed us but one thing : as a nation, we have the collective mental and emotional maturity of an eight-year-old
+The last two years have shown us but one thing: as a nation, we have the collective mental and emotional maturity of an eight-year-old.

-Every single person reading this would agree that the last two years have been more controversy-laden than the entire run of South Park.
+The last few years in our country have been more controversy-laden than the entire run of South Park.
 And the truly worrisome part is the fact that we are undeniably metamorphosing from a society that believed in open-minded free debates to one that lays down inflexible, unwavering, non-porous, set-in-stone barriers across minds and men.

 It’s not the loss of freedom of speech that threatens us.
 God knows that one legislation is being so blatantly misused that Ambedkar must be turning around in his grave today.
 It’s the loss of that indispensable element of individuality, the thing we call the freedom to make a personal choice, that is being eroded away.
 Free will is being rendered impotent and we are faced with an utter loss and destruction of intellectual and personal ideals in today’s scenario.

-Think about it : the human eye can distinguish up to 50,000 shades of grey, yet just one shade of pure black or pure white.
-If this isn’t the ultimate tribute to tolerance and diversity, and an understanding between differences, then what is ?
+Think about it: the human eye can distinguish up to 50,000 shades of grey, yet just one shade of pure black or pure white.
+If this isn’t the ultimate tribute to tolerance and diversity and an understanding of differences, then what is?

-It’s fast becoming a kind of fashionable trend among the upper middle class pseudo-intellectuals to bash anything and everything related to the right wing government, be it well-deserved or otherwise.
-Similarly, denouncing anyone who doesn’t support or subscribe to the right-wing’s policies and agendas as anti-national is an extremely disturbing new development.
-We seem to hell bent on shutting our minds and ears to the voice of reason or even personal discretion and instead blindly follow the crowd.
+It’s fast becoming a fashionable trend to bash anything and everything related to the right-wing government, be it well-deserved or otherwise.
+Similarly, denouncing anyone who doesn’t support or subscribe to the right-wing’s policies and agendas as ‘anti-national’ is an extremely disturbing new development.
+We seem hell-bent on shutting our minds and ears to the voice of reason or even personal discretion and instead blindly follow the crowd.

 By narrow domestic walls